Chronology of Jeffrey Baldwin starvation case

 Sept.
 8, 2005: The trial begins for Bottineau and Kidman.
 They plead not guilty to first-degree murder.

 April 7, 2006: Bottineau and Kidman are convicted of second-degree murder in what police described as one of the worst cases of child abuse Canada has ever seen.

 June 9, 2006: Bottineau and Kidman are sentenced to serve at least 22 and 20 years, respectively, of their life sentences before they are eligible for parole.

 March 3, 2011: The Court of Appeal for Ontario dismisses Bottineau and Kidman's appeals.
 Bottineau's lawyer had argued she wasn't smart enough to realize Jeffrey would die.
 Kidman had asked the court to quash his murder conviction and instead send him to prison for manslaughter.

 Jan.
 19, 2012: The Supreme Court of Canada decided not to hear an appeal from Bottineau.

 Sept.
 9, 2013: Coroner's inquest into Jeffrey's death begins

 Feb.
-14, 2014: Coroner's jury set to deliver its verdict and recommendations aimed at prevent similar deaths in the future.
+14, 2014: Coroner's jury delivers its verdict and recommendations aimed at preventing similar deaths in the future.